Three golden rules

 - What if I see a banded kea while surveying?

-- The encounter is relevant to the survey, but the bands are not.
-The bands should be added to http://keadatabase.nz.
+- The encounter is relevant to your survey, but the band sighting is not.
+The band sighting should be logged at keadatabase.nz.

 - What if I start my activity part way through an hour?